overshard/analytics/README.md

 Once added then we'll automatically start recording location data but leave out the IP address and any directly identifiable information.

+You can configure the database path in settings.

 ## Backups